Prisoners of war in the Russo-Ukrainian war (2022–present): Options for surrendering

 In English: "3,200 Russians expressed a desire to surrender in April.
 Project "I Want to Live".
 Vitaliy Matvienko, spokesman for the state project for the surrender of Russian and Belarusian servicemen "I Want to Live", told this at a press conference at the Military Media Centre.
 "In April, the number of applications increased by 10% compared to March 2023, and amounted to 3,200 applications," he said.
 Vitaliy Matvienko also said that since the project's inception, more than 16,000 applications have been received, and the website has been visited by more than 36 million people.
 32 million of them came from the territory of the Russian Federation.")

 The I Want to Live project website states that Ukrainian authorities will treat prisoners of war in compliance with the Geneva Conventions.
 Surrendering Russians soldiers are said to be guaranteed the right to life and the prohibition of torture in accordance with international law.
 POWs are to be offered three meals a day, legal support, and medical attention once their application to surrender has been approved.
 Soldiers in Russian service who voluntarily hand over their weapons and military equipment would reportedly also be given amnesty.
 To those who have surrendered, the Ukrainian authorities offer the opportunity to call their relatives and friends, and to take part in a prisoner exchange organized between the governments of Russia and Ukraine, or to remain temporarily in detention with the possibility of staying in Ukraine or emigrating later.
 Some individual Russian soldiers have been reported as surrendering to Ukraine, and then given permission to join the Ukrainian military instead.
 For example, a Yekaterinburg tank driver was the only surviving crew member when his tank was destroyed; surrendering to the Ukrainians using a white flag, he was surprised that he was not tortured (as he feared).
 Believing a return to Russia impossible, he later joined their side to repair captured Russian tanks and armoured vehicles.

+In March 2026, Forbes published an article describing Ukraine using robots and drones to capture Russian soldiers.
+One instance mentioned was in 2024, when a video showcased a Russian soldier surrendering when a Ukrainian drone approached with a loudspeaker bringing instructions.
+In January 2026, footage appeared of three Russian soldiers surrendering to a Ukrainian unmanned ground vehicle.